DeepikaR24/M2-EmbSys/project/1_Requirement/README.md

   * Supply Water to crop untill the moisture sensor reaches normal level of moisture.
   * Crop always gets water supply when moisture level decrease.
   * This process happen every 5 mintues to check the condition of moisture crop.
+## 4 W's & 1'H
+  ### Who
+     This handled by the User techically by using GSM module connected to arduino.
+  ### What
+     Every single condition of crop is virtually viewed by user by sending alert SMS to user.
+  ### When
+     The decision is to be taken by user when SMS alert arrives accrodingly to crop moisture content and water tank level.
+  ### Where
+     Without any manual working this irrigation method is smartly handled every where.
+  ### How
+     Soil Moisture sensor sense the moisture content in the crop sent information to the arduino then forward SMS to user through the GSM.
+     If moisture level is low then turn pump on, supply water to crop.
+If water tank level is low or not in level to irrigate then information goes to user and set to fill the      tank first from reserviour to irrgate.